newwayland/blog/content/post/the-uk-job-guarantee-how-it-gets-paid.md

 ---

 title: "The UK Job Guarantee — how it gets paid"
-description: "Why the UK tax and benefits infrastructure is ready to implement a full Job Guarantee for all."
+summary: "Why the UK tax and benefits infrastructure is ready to implement a full Job Guarantee for all."
 date: 2020-08-30T15:09:10+01:00
 tags: [mmt, jg, uk]